MinniesTea/Project-KanbanBoard/README.md

 * 22/02/22 - Started to add some CSS.
 * 25/02/22 - Cleaned HTML/CSS code and wrote comments to make it easier to understand.
 * 26/02/22 - Finished basic template for the Kanban Board and gave everything the appropriate <> naming.
+* 27/02/22 - Added in some hover effects over the buttons and added a new model popup feature.